Chinese tourism is on the rise!

 Tourism institutes invading Weibo

-Information spreads very fast through those social networks, which is why they can really impact on a brand or a company’s e-reputation.
-The Chinese tourism institutes are aware of the possibilities those networks offer in term of marketing.
+Information spreads very fast through those social networks, which is why they can really impact a brand or a company’s e-reputation.
+The Chinese tourism institutes are aware of the possibilities those networks offer in terms of marketing.
 This is why a lot of them have their own Weibo account, which is one of the most famous Chinese social networks with between 200 and 500 million users.

 Travel Institution Accounts’ Activeness on Weibo in 2014

 Travel Institution Account’s Coverage on Weibo in 2014

 Travel Institution Accounts’ Impact Index on Weibo in 2014